 Everyone asks, it's pronounced 'mAIR-ee-LIN' :-)

 Mari-Lynn is a Kansan by choice.
 The daughter of an Air Force Colonel and former wife of a corporate relocation warrior, she has lived on both coasts, the Deep South, the cold North and the Midwest.
-When it came time to give her children roots in 2002, she chose Kansas for the outstanding schools, strong communities, and fantastic quality of life.
+When it came time to give her children roots in 2002, she chose Kansas for the outstanding schools, strong communities, and economic opportunities.
 Like her political leanings, she likes life best in the middle.

-Mari-Lynn and her husband David have a blended family of seven children and two grandchildren (so far!).
+Mari-Lynn and her husband David have a blended family of seven children and two grandchildren.
 Together, they have 90 years of K-12 education experience, 62 of which are in Johnson County public schools.
-Every one of their children has benefited from classes at Johnson County Community College, four are graduates of the University of Kansas, a couple are Ivy Leaguers and several have gone on to graduate school.
+Every one of their children has benefited from classes at Johnson County Community College, four are graduates of the University of Kansas, a couple are Ivy Leaguers, while several have gone on to graduate school.
 Mari-Lynn is fiercely dedicated to outstanding lifetime learning opportunities for all Kansans.

-Mari-Lynn is a higher education professional with 20 years of experience at trade schools, community colleges, and four-year colleges.
+Mari-Lynn is a higher education professional and small business owner, with 20 years of experience at trade schools, community colleges, and four-year colleges.
 She has worked as a Campus Director and in Admissions, Academic Advising, and Financial Aid.
 She has successfully authored accreditation studies and a Kansas Board of Regents degree granting status application.
 In her time at Johnson County Community College, she won the Mid-America Regional Council’s Green Commute Challenge several years running by cycling to and from work 10 miles each way during peak ozone season.